yakimka/picodi/new_docs/index.rst

 *   **Zero Dependencies:** Lightweight and requires only Python.
 *   **Lifecycle Management:** Control over dependency creation and cleanup using scopes and lifespans.
 *   **Testability:** Built-in support for overriding dependencies in tests.
-*   **Type Hint Friendly:** Integrates well with Python's type system.

 Whether you're building a web application with FastAPI, a CLI tool, or any other Python project, Picodi can help you manage your dependencies cleanly.

 *************
 Documentation